-There is clan time each evening when groups meet with RAs.
+This is a time each evening when groups meet with their RAs.
 Lights-out for students is 11:00 p.m.

 Students attend Saturday morning classes.
 Special off-campus trips are planned for Saturday afternoons.
 In the past, trips have included service projects, ice skating, walking tours, and museum visits.
 All students participate.
 Sunday is a day to relax and rejuvenate.
 Students may plan to attend church services, sleep late, relax with their friends, or study.
 Several different worship services are held on or near campus.
 Students interested in attending religious services should make their wishes known at the beginning of the camp.
 Transportation to and from local religious services may be provided.

 SMU/TAG classes conclude on Friday, July 24.
 Students have their lunch as usual following the morning class.
 Two adult family members are invited to a Parents Reception.
 Immediately following the reception, parents and other family members may visit classrooms and meet TAG faculty members.
 The closing ceremony will follow the visitation.
 Dress for the TAG closing ceremony is pleasant but not elaborate.